 1. When inspecting the tires, confirm the tires are cool before increasing or reducing air pressure.
-Even driving a short distance can heat up tires.
+Driving a short distance can heat up tires.

 If the motorhome must be driven a distance to get air, check and record the tire pressure first and add the recorded calculation when reaching the pump.
-It is normal for tires to heat up and the air pressure inside to go up as driven.
-NEVER "bleed" or reduce air pressure when tires are hot.
+It is normal for tires to heat up and the air pressure to increase as driven.
+NEVER reduce air pressure when tires are hot.